L'Œil d'or: History

-Initiated by the Civil Society of Multimedia Authors (SCAM - Société Civile des Auteurs Multimédia) and its president Julie Bertuccelli, the prize is awarded in partnership with the Institut national de l'audiovisuel and with the support of Cannes Film Festival and its General Delegate Thierry Frémaux.
+Initiated by the Civil Society of Multimedia Authors (SCAM - Société Civile des Auteurs Multimédia) and its president Julie Bertuccelli, the prize is awarded in partnership with the Institut national de l'audiovisuel with the support of Cannes Film Festival and its General Delegate Thierry Frémaux.
 Since 2017, the Audiens Cultural Personal Joint Group has also been a partner.

 The €5,000 prize is presented to the director of the winning film at an official ceremony in Cannes.
 It was presented for the first time on 23 May 2015 at the Palais des Festivals.

+The jury is usually headed by renowned documentary filmmakers, which generally also award a special mention to the runner-up film.

+Marcia Tambutti Allende's Beyond My Grandfather Allende, selected to the Directors' Fortnight section, was the first winner at the 2015 Cannes Film Festival.